Kinuta Park – another hidden Tokyo gem

 It’s about ninety-six acres.
 There is lots of space.

-Kinuta Park is a gem in the concrete jungle.
+Kinuta Park is a gem in the Tokyo concrete jungle.
 You will be surprised.
-It is a refreshing place to recharge your batteries.
-Anyway, I can’t wait for 2024 to check out its cherry blossoms.
+If you need a place to refresh your batteries, it is a tremendous place to do it.
+And for cherry blossom lovers, it should be on their list of places to visit.
+They will be on my hanami list, from now.
 They will be good!
 So, I’m sorry to say this is another article that is a work in progress.
-Please leave your questions and comments below.
+Leave questions and comments below.

 Leave a Comment